vpasq/Electronic-Tollgates/README.md

 ![Readme image](readme.png)

 # ElectronicTollGates ([UML Diagram](https://github.com/vpasq/Electronic-Tollgates/blob/master/ETC_UML.pdf))
-ElectronicTollCollection is a Java Maven project simulation of an Electronic Toll Collection System.
+ElectronicTollCollection is a simulation of an Electronic Toll Collection System.
 Customers are assigned to random vehicles and then driven through tollgates on random highways.
 Each customer can own multiple vehicles, which is randomly determined at runtime.
 The Visitor Pattern is used to calculate individual toll costs and then print the invoices to